-For that indicator, The World Bank provides data for Brazil from 1970 to 2016.
-The average value for Brazil during that period was 7.5 percent with a minumum of 1.09 percent in 2015 and a maximum of 14.95 percent in 1981.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1970 to 2018.
+The average value for Brazil during that period was 7.41 percent with a minimum of 1.11 percent in 2015 and a maximum of 14.95 percent in 1981.

 Definition: Interest represents the average interest rate on all new public and publicly guaranteed loans contracted during the year.
 To obtain the average, the interest rates for all public and publicly guaranteed loans have been weighted by the amounts of the loans.
 Public debt is an external obligation of a public debtor, including the national government, a political subdivision (or an agency of either), and autonomous public bodies.
 Publicly guaranteed debt is an external obligation of a private debtor that is guaranteed for repayment by a public entity.